 Figure 2.4(b) shows the different switching states for one phase leg of the three-level CCC and their corresponding output voltage levels.
 Current path for each set of gate control signals are highlighted.
 Similar to the NPC, only two control gate signals per phase leg are needed in order to avoid to short circuit the DC-link.
-However, in the CCC the inverted gating signals are related to different power semiconductors as compared with NPC and shown in Fig. 2.4(b).
-The output voltage levels of the converter are generated by adding or subtracting the clamping capacitor voltage with the DC bus voltage; for example, zero-voltage level in this topology is obtained by connecting the output of the converter to the neutral point (n in Fig. 2.4(b)) through clamping capacitor with opposite polarity with respect to the DC bus voltage.
-It should be noted that all four combinations of $(g{a1}, g{a2}) = (1,0)$ and $(g{a1}, g{a2}) = (0,1)$ generate zero-voltage level at the output.
+However, in the CCC the inverted gating signals are related to different power semiconductors as compared with NPC, see Fig. 2.4(b).
+The output voltage levels of the converter are generated by adding or subtracting the clamping capacitor voltage to the DC bus voltage; for example, zero-voltage level in this topology is obtained by connecting the output of the converter to the neutral point (n in Fig. 2.4(b)) through clamping capacitor with opposite polarity with respect to the DC bus voltage.
+It should be noted that all four combinations of ( $g{a1}, g{a2}$ ) can be used in the CCC.
+Only three are shown in Fig. 2.4(b); both gate signals of ( $g{a1}, g{a2}$ ) can be used in the CCC.
+Only three zero-voltage level at the output.

 Being able to generate the same voltage level with different switching states is known as voltage level redundancy.
 This redundancy plays an important role in the capacitor voltage balancing in a CCC.
 For example, in a five-level CCC there are six combinations of capacitor selection and switching states that generate zero-voltage level.
 By proper selection of the switching states and capacitor combinations, it is possible to control the capacitor charging state.
-This can improve the complexity of the capacitor voltage controller for higher levels [23].
-Common DC source is also another advantage of this topology.
+This can reduce the complexity of the capacitor voltage controller for higher levels [23].
+The presence of a common DC link for the three phases is also an advantage of this topology.